faraz9993/All_EIC_DevOps_Training/Day_23_Task.md

 ### In this task, I have created an IAM policy, attched that policy to an IAM role and also attched that policy to the IAM user.
 Later, I also estimated cost of 3 AWS services per annum.

 ### The policy I created was in JSON format.
 The name I gave to the policy is DevTeamPolicy.
-Below is the JSON formatted policy:
+Below is that JSON formatted policy:

 ```
 {